Kinematic Mapping of Giant Arcs: A New Method to Locate Lensing Critical Curves: Conclusion

-With diffraction-limited PSFs, JWST/NIRSpec IFU is expected to improve the constraint by $\sim 2$--$3$ fold.
+With its diffraction-limited PSF, JWST/NIRSpec IFU observations are expected to improve the constraint by a factor of \(\sim 2\)--\(3\).
 At high astrometric precision, a generalization of our approach that allows more degrees of freedom in the local lens map may uncover wiggly structures in the critical curve revealing small-scale dark matter substructures~\citep{Dai2018Abell370, Broadhurst2025FuzzyDM}.
 Using wide-filter imaging data, \cite{Griffiths2021HamiltonObject} studied a ``folded'' lensed image of the ``Hamilton's Object'' and found locally smooth lens mapping on arcsecond scales near the critical curve, while smoothness on sub-arcsecond scales was unresolved. \cite{Perera2025arXiv251104748P} found tentative astrometric signals of small-scale perturbations for lensed compact surface brightness features on caustic crossing arcs.
 For uncovering such effects with kinematic mapping, the fidelity of the method will hinge on model flexibilities that can capture features in disk rotation and lensing perturbations from sub-galactic dark matter structures, for which future studies are needed.
 Finally, kinematic information can be included in a global lens modeling procedure that accounts for all available spatially resolved information on the extended giant arc~\citep{Eid2025Abell370LensModelFramework, Eid2025arXiv251111952E}.